If you are here looking for natural solutions for your seasonal allergies, I'm so glad you are here!

 Our gut houses around 70%-80% of our immune system.
 This is because our gut encounters a large number of pathogens and foreign material.
 You can argue that our skin encounters more, and that's true, but remember that what lies between us and the external world is only one cell layer thick in the gut, whereas our skin comprises of multiple layers that form a solid barrier (unless it is broken by skin conditions such as eczema - a related condition to allergies).
 The gut lining has a delicate job of needing to allow nutrients in but keep the bad guys out.

-Studies have linked antibiotic use in infancy with childhood allergic diseases such as eczema, asthma and allergic rhinitis, and the hypothesis is that, since antibiotics affect our microbiome, it can also have an impact on allergic diseases (Not saying don't take antibiotics - please follow your doctor's advice, antibiotics can be life-saving).
+Studies have linked antibiotic use in infancy with childhood allergic diseases such as eczema, asthma and allergic rhinitis, and the hypothesis is that, since antibiotics affect our microbiome, it can also have an impact on allergic diseases (Not saying don't take antibiotics - please follow your doctor's advice, antibiotics can be life-saving, and you can always repair your gut health after your life has been saved).

 We know that intestinal permeability aka 'leaky gut' is associated with inflammation - because materials e.g. LPS (lipopolysaccharide), which are not supposed to enter our bloodstream, starts to when the gut becomes leaky...
 LPS (lipopolysaccharide) are found in the membrane of gram-negative bacteria which is present in our food (meat) and also a normal part of our gut microbiota...
 These organisms are supposed to stay inside the gut lumen.
 However, when they make the escape into our blood stream, they sound an alarm to our immune system that we are under attack, and an inflammatory response is triggered.